stormpath/stormpath-documentation/source/accnt_mgmt.rst

 It is also possible to retrieve a collection of Accounts by searching the data stored in their Custom Data.

-.. only:: java or nodejs or php
+.. only:: nodejs or php

   .. warning::